 After Hawthorne died, his widow wife Sophia Hawthorne expressed that none would try to write about him, as no one can know enough how to do it.
 But sorry Mrs. Hawthorne, your warning is not to be heeded.

 For he was the one who penned down the most evergreen, all time 1850 classic, The Scarlet Letter which revealed ageless truths about the tribulations of the human heart.
 Little did young Nathaniel know that the novel would rise to great heights.
 Before jumping into the books written by Nathaniel Hawthorne, let us get to know much about his life.

 Nathaniel was the son of the captain of a ship (his father’s name was also Nathaniel).
 His family was proud of their history as they belonged to the early British settlements in New Zealand.
-For young Nathaniel, his history was both of a pride and shame.
-Aware well of the boon and the bane, his granddad Daniel Hathorne was a revolutionary war hero.
-But Nathaniel didn’t find happiness in taking the name of his great granddad John Hathorne as he was a persecutor of the Salem witches.
+For young Nathaniel, his history was both a pride and shame.
+Aware well of the boon and the bane, his granddad Daniel Hawthorne was a revolutionary war hero.
+But Nathaniel didn’t find happiness in taking the name of his great granddad John Hawthorne as he was a persecutor of the Salem witches.
 This provoked Nathaniel to add that extra letter W to his family name, making it Hawthorne.
 That additional W (woah!) was significant for Nathaniel to keep a distance from his ancestors, I suppose!

 Shy and elusive was what his family described him all these years.
 He was a needle in a haystack and was a brat which was exactly why he got injured while playing cricket and got lame for nearly a year!
 The injury made him spend his time in solitude and that’s how young Nathaniel got books under his nose all the while.